coby9241/cosmos-messenger/docs/DESIGN.md

 ## Code Structure

-Most code implementation are found in `x/cosmosmessenger/keeper`.
+Most code implementation are found in `x/cosmosmessenger/keeper` as well as unit tests.
 Some other code are boilerplate from scaffolding, and some testing utility code can be found in `testutil`.
 - `x/cosmosmessenger/keeper/encryption.go`: handles encryption logic
 - `x/cosmosmessenger/keeper/encryption_store.go`: handles saving and reading of encryption keys in the KV store